AOL83/Remember-Me-By-Trade/README.md

 ## Deployment
 ----
- This site was depoloyed to GitHub pages.
+ This site was deployed to GitHub pages.
 The steps taken to deploy the site are as follows:

  * In the GitHub respository, select the settings menu
  * Choose the pages tab on the left hand side menu